Classification Under Uncertainty: Data Analysis for Diagnostic Antibody Testing: Decision-Theory Classification Framework

-The two terms on the right-hand side (RHS) of Eq.\ \eqref{eq:oldloss} are the average rates of false positives and negatives as a function of the $D_N$ and $D_P$.
-In practical applications we want the smallest error rate possible; {\it thus, we define the optimal domains $D_N^\star$ and $D_P^\star$ to be those that minimize $\L_b$.} It is important to note that in this computation, $p$, $P(\br)$, and $N(\br)$ are assumed to be known.
+The two terms on the RHS of Eq.\ \eqref{eq:oldloss} are the average rates of false positives and negatives as a function of the $D_N$ and $D_P$.
+In practical applications we want the smallest error rate possible; {\it thus, we define the optimal domains $D_N^\star$ and $D_P^\star$ to be those that minimize $\L_b$.} We remind the reader that in this formulation, $p$, $P(\br)$, and $N(\br)$ are assumed to be known.
 We revisit this point below.

 From a mathematical standpoint, however, we immediately encounter an annoying technical detail that requires attention.
 Specifically, any set $X$ whose probabilities

 are zero can be assigned to either $D_P$ or $D_N$ without changing Eq.\ \eqref{eq:oldloss}.
 In particular, we may move any individual point $\br_0$ or discrete collection thereof between sets if $P(\br)$ and $N(\br)$ are bounded.\footnote{The probability of an event associated with measurement $\br$ is given by $\displaystyle \lim_{\epsilon \to 0}\int_{B(\br,\epsilon) }\!\!\!\!\!\!\!\!\!\!\!\!Q(\br) \,\,\dbr$, where $B(\br,\epsilon)$ is a ball centered at $\br$ having radius $\epsilon$.
 Provided that $Q(\br)$ is sufficiently smooth in the vicinity of $\br$, this integral converges to zero.} Thus, it is clear that the optimization problem given by Eq.\ \eqref{eq:oldloss} subject to constraints \eqref{eq:c1} and \eqref{eq:c2} does not have a unique solution.